jvlsg/Worden/README.md

 Display in separate screens/tabs the following:

 ### In-Orbit Assets
-    |- Stations (Space launch) [MVP]
     |- Expeditions (End >= Today) (Space launch) [MVP]
-    | - Active Astronauts [MVP]
-### Launches
-    |- Upcoming Launches and rocket information (Space Launch) [MVP]

 ### Solar System
     |- (Stuff on le-systeme) [Future]

 ### Maps & Tracking
 Display maps and rough position of A TRACKABLE OBJECT
-* World Map [MVP]
 * Orbital Map [Future]
 * Solar System Map [Future]

 [Future] A list of TRACKED OBJECTS displayed on the maps

-### Tab 2: Maps
-Left Side:
-* BoxTitle: World,Orbit,System
-* Text: Can be used to dump stuff
-Right Side:
-* (For Now): Dump all info in a text box

-Pager, TitlePager
-    This widget displays lines of text, allowing the user to scroll through them, but not edit them.
-The text to display is held in the .values attribute.

 ### Tab 3, 4 & 5: Stations In-Orbit, Current Expeditions & Astronauts In-Orbit
 Left Side: